qcokk/Tetris-AI-Game-Agent/README.md

 ## Installation
 To run the game, download the files and run
 '''
-python -m referee agent agent"
+python -m referee agent agent
 '''